-In all of the studies discussed above it is difficult to establish a direct link between shocks to (external) labor market conditions and changes of firm's personnel policies.
+The empirical literature has found it difficult so far to establish a direct link between shocks to (external) labor market conditions and changes of firm's personnel policies.
 This is because shocks have typically been small in most advanced Western economies during the last decades.
 If firms gradually adjust their personnel policies in response to such small but relatively frequent changes in external conditions, the impact of small shocks is typically difficult to measure and hardly observable in available data.
-If firms, on the other hand, sporadically react to accumulated shocks by major adjustments, it is difficult for the researcher to relate such a policy change to a particular external shock.
+If firms, on the other hand, sporadically react to accumulated shocks by major adjustments (see, e.g., Hamermesh and Pfann, 1996), it is difficult for researchers to relate such a policy change to a particular external shock.
 Therefore, there is much insight to be gained by assessing how firms react to larger exogenous macroeconomic shocks, such as the financial crisis that occurred in Russia in 1998.
 This crisis had severe consequences, leading to a substantial devaluation of the Ruble, a collapse of a large part of the private banking sector, a surge in inflation and interest rates, and liquidity problems, which adversely affected demand in the goods market.